 - Condition monitoring test equipment is expensive to install, and databases cost money to analyze

-- Cost to train staff–you need a knowledgeable professional to analyze the data and perform the work
+- There will be costs to train the staff once a knowledgeable professional analyzes the data and performs the work

 - Fatigue or uniform wear failures are not easily detected with CBM measurements

 - Condition sensors may not survive in the operating environment

 - May require asset modifications to retrofit the system with sensors

 How to make conditioned-based maintenance more effectiveOptimize your CBM program

 Motor vehicles come with a manufacturer-recommended interval for oil replacements.
 These intervals are based on manufacturers’ analysis, years of performance data, and experience.
 However, this interval is based on an average or best guess rather than the actual condition of the oil in any specific vehicle.
 The idea behind condition-based maintenance is to replace the oil only when a replacement is needed and not on a predetermined schedule.

 Oil analysis can perform an additional function in the example of industrial equipment.
 By looking at the type, size, and shape of the metal particulates that are suspended in the oil, the health of the equipment it is lubricating can also be determined.

 There are various types of condition-based monitoring techniques.
 Here are a few common examples:

 - Vibration analysis: Rotating equipment such as compressors, pumps, and motors all exhibit a certain degree of vibration.
 As they degrade or fall out of alignment, the vibration increases.
 Vibration sensors can be used to detect when this becomes excessive.